barryblando/neovim-config-setup/README.md

 ➡️  Remove or move your current `nvim` directory

-➡️  If you have packers.nvim installed , remove it
+➡️  If you have packers.nvim installed, remove it

 ➡️  Clone